New Google CEO Pichai made ascent with low-key style and technical chops

 A soccer fan who hails from Tamil Nadu state in southern India, Pichai holds a master's degree from Stanford University and an MBA from the University of Pennsylvania's Wharton School.

-(Corrects spelling in paragraph 3 to Marissa from Merissa, anointed instead of annointed)
+(Corrects paragraph 3 spelling to Marissa instead of Merissa, anointed instead of annointed)

 (Reporting by Sarah McBride and Julia Love; Editing by Edwina Gibbs)